spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/05-site-installation/06-edge-host-registration.md

 - Tenant admin access

 - Access to the Edge host's unique identifier.
-You can get the Edge host's unique identifier or machine ID from the console output as the Edge host powers on.
-The Edge host unique identifier has the prefix `edge-` by default.
+You can get the unique identifier or machine ID from the console output as the Edge host powers on.
+The Edge host unique identifier has the default prefix `edge-`.

     Example Output:
     ```shell